-UNIT 9: MISCELLANEOUS, MAINTENANCE OF WIVES, CHILDREN & PARENTS, PREVENTIVE MEASURES & SECURITY PROCEEDINGS 8 Hrs.
+UNIT 9: MISCELLANEOUS, MAINTENANCE OF WIVES, CHILDREN & PARENTS, PREVENTIVE MEASURES & SECURITY PROCEEDINGS provisions for the prevention of crimes.

-Learning Outcome: Under thus Unit students are made aware of the ways by which law prevents starvation and vagrancy etc leading to commission of crimes.
-Students are taught under this unit how apart from having provisions leading to criminal trial, how the Code has also made provisions for the prevention of crimes.
+Learning Outcome: Under this Unit students are made aware of the ways by which law prevents starvation and vagrancy etc leading to commission of crimes.
+Students are taught under this unit how apart from having provisions leading to criminal trial, how the Code has also made